Hello Welcome to my website!

 Research

-As part of my three-year trilateral Master’s program, my current research focuses on early modern historical themes.
-My project, titled Engagés Across Empires: German-Speaking Migration to French Colonial Louisiana and Guiana in the Eighteenth Century, examines German-speaking engagés active in the French colonies of Louisiana (1720) and French Guiana (1763).
-It explores key questions in Atlantic Studies, migration history, early modern colonial history, and subaltern studies.
+My Master’s thesis, Engagés Across Empires: German-Speaking Migration to French Colonial Louisiana and Guiana in the Eighteenth Century, examines German-speaking engagés active in the French colonies of Louisiana (1720) and French Guiana (1763).
+The project engages with questions in Atlantic Studies, migration history, early modern colonial history, and subaltern studies, highlighting the experiences of often-overlooked historical actors.

-During my Bachelor’s degree, I conducted interdisciplinary research in history and political science, with a particular emphasis on Franco-German and transatlantic topics, both historical and contemporary.
-My Bachelor’s thesis, Role Conflicts in the Fronde: Condé and Mazarin 1648-1653, analyzed political dynamics during this turbulent period in French history.
+During my Bachelor’s studies, I conducted interdisciplinary research in history and political science, with a focus on Franco-German and transatlantic topics.
+My Bachelor’s thesis, Role Conflicts in the Fronde: Condé and Mazarin, 1648–1653, analyzed political dynamics and elite conflict during a formative period of French history.